You are here:

 + Away from local streets.
-If congestion on the freeway is reduced, this will draw vehicles away from the local and arterial road network and back to the freeway in search of travel-time savings.
+If tolls reduce freeway congestion, it will draw vehicles away from the local and arterial road network and back to the freeway in search of travel-time savings.

 + Change travel mode.
-This type of diversion reflects vehicle shifting to different transportation modes like biking, walking, or transit.
+This type of diversion reflects vehicles shifting to different transportation modes like biking, walking, or transit.

 + Change travel time.
 This type of diversion reflects people shifting travel to different times of day to avoid the peak commute hours.

 + Change freeway.
 Currently, ODOT balances freeway volumes via variable message signs and other tools.
-Tolling may be another strategy to balance diversion.
+Tolls may be another strategy to balance diversion.

-ODOT is planning extensive public and stakeholder involvement to inform an equity framework, project development and community mobility and equity priorities.
+ODOT continues to seek extensive public and stakeholder involvement to inform an equity framework, project development, and community mobility and equity priorities.

-Multiple strategies are planned to ensure the Oregon Transportation Commission and ODOT staff hear a diversity of perspectives before decision-making on selected alternatives for both I-205 and I-5, equity and mobility strategies and, in the future, toll policies and rates.
+Multiple strategies are underway to ensure the Oregon Transportation Commission and ODOT staff hear from community members in the Portland metro area including Southwest Washington before decision-making on selected alternatives for both I-205 and I-5, equity and mobility strategies and, in the future, toll policies and rates.